Jolly LLB 2: Sequel

-After the success of the second installment, makers confirmed to make a third part of this franchise.
+After the success of the second installment, makers confirmed that they would make a third part of this franchise.
 The film is titled Jolly LLB 3, with both Akshay Kumar and Arshad Warsi reprising their roles of Jolly along with Shukla reprising his role.
 The film also stars Amrita Rao and Huma Qureshi, reprising their roles from the first two installments.
-Jolly LLB 3 was released in Indian Cinema after 8 years on on September 19, 2025.
+Jolly LLB 3 was released in Indian cinema after eight years on September 19, 2025.